RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 ## Purpose (once completed, maybe late 2022)

-ROSBase.jl contains supporting (Julia) functions and the data files used in ["Regression and Other Stories"](https://avehtari.github.io/ROS-Examples/) by Andrew Gelham, Jennifer Hill and Aki Vehtari.
+RegressionAndOtherStories.jl contains supporting (Julia) functions and the data files used in ["Regression and Other Stories"](https://avehtari.github.io/ROS-Examples/) by Andrew Gelham, Jennifer Hill and Aki Vehtari.

 ## Contents